-Bryan Bohman is Chief Medical Officer and Associate Dean for University Healthcare Alliance, Stanford’s community-based medical foundation.
+Bryan Bohman is Chief Medical Officer for Stanford Medicine Partners, Stanford’s community-based medical foundation.
 He also serves as Associate Chief Medical Officer at Stanford Health Care (SHC).
-At the School of Medicine, his roles include Clinical Professor of Anesthesiology, Co-Director of the Clinical Effectiveness Leadership Training program and Senior Advisor to the WellMD Center.
+At the School of Medicine, his roles include Associate Dean for Stanford Medicine Partners, Clinical Professor of Anesthesiology, Perioperative and Pain Medicine, Co-Director of the Clinical Effectiveness Leadership Training (CELT) program and Senior Advisor to the WellMD Center.

 Dr. Bohman trained at Stanford in internal medicine and anesthesiology.
-After two decades of clinical practice in community-based anesthesiology, he served as SHC Chief of Staff from 2008-2011 before transitioning to his faculty role as Associate CMO.
+After two decades of clinical practice in community-based anesthesiology, he served as SHC Chief of Staff from 2008-2011.

 Dr. Bohman’s primary areas of interest include population health management and the relationships between clinician wellness, quality improvement and healthcare system performance.

 Associate Dean, Stanford School of Medicine (2018 - Present)

 Chief Medical Officer, University Healthcare Alliance (2014 - Present)